Jingshu-Ye/Bitcoin-Ethereum/README.md

   autoplot() + xlab("Year")
 ```

-VAR model turns out to be performing better for Bitcoin than ARIMA models based on mape, 35% and 18% respectively
+VAR model turns out to be performing better for Bitcoin than ARIMA models based on mape, 35% and 18% respectively.